Mohammed Ali Shehki

-Mohammed Ali Shehki is a Persian-Pakistani pop singer.
+Mohammed Ali Shehki (born 9 July 1957) is a Persian Pakistani pop singer.
 Shehki entered the music scene in the 1970s with his originally composed and written songs, with a touch of Persian music.
 He later earned a name for himself in Pakistani pop music and as a playback singer.

+He represented Pakistan at the 1985 ABU Popular Song Contest.

 Early life

-Though Shehki is Persian by origin but has been living in Pakistan as a Pakistani national for most of his life.
-His family name 'Shehki' comes from his Iranian father who used to work at the Iranian Consulate in Karachi.
-His father married a half-Iranian half-Pashtun woman living in Karachi at the time.
+Though Shehki is Persian by origin, he has been living in Pakistan as a Pakistani national for most of his life.
+His family name 'Shehki' comes from his Iranian father, who used to work at the Iranian Consulate in Karachi.
+His father married a half-Iranian, half-Pashtun woman living in Karachi at the time.

-He studied engineering at the NED University of Engineering and Technology, Karachi, Pakistan and graduated from there in 1981.
+He studied engineering at the NED University of Engineering and Technology, Karachi, Pakistan, and graduated from there in 1981.
 Later, he made a career in aviation.
-Due to his originality, Shehki is the first ever pop singer receiving national awards for consecutive years by Pakistan Television Corporation (PTV), film and other national and international awards and recognitions.
+Due to his originality, Shehki is the first ever pop singer to receive national awards for consecutive years by Pakistan Television Corporation (PTV), film, and other national and international awards and recognitions.

 Playback singing

 Shehki's passion for music took him to the forefront of the Pakistani show business.
-Sohail Rana, a well-known Pakistani film and television music composer, conducted an audition for PTV, Karachi television station in 1973.
-Many boys and girls including Shehki participated in that audition.
+Sohail Rana, a well-known Pakistani film and television music composer, conducted an audition for PTV, a Karachi television station, in 1973.
+Many boys and girls, including Shehki participated in that audition.
 In fact, Shehki was Sohail Rana’s first choice because he had gained the top position in that audition.